Decentralized Composite Optimization in Stochastic Networks: A Dual Averaging Approach with Linear Convergence: Conclusion and Future Work

 In this paper, we proposed a new decentralized algorithm for solving Problem \eqref{OPT} in stochastic networks.
 The proposed algorithm, based on the framework of dual averaging method, is facilitated by designing a novel dynamic averaging consensus protocol.
 To the best of our knowledge, this is the first linearly convergent DDA-type decentralized algorithm and also the first algorithm that attains global linear convergence for solving Problem \eqref{OPT} in stochastic networks.

 As we remarked after Corollary \ref{coro:1}, it remains open whether Algorithm \ref{LinDDA} can be further improved such that it achieves the optimal rate of linear convergence when applied to the special setting of Problem \eqref{OPT}.
-Besides, it is unknown if $\mathcal{O}(1/t)$ convergence rate of the objective error at the local estimates can be established for the general convex case.
+Besides, it is unknown if $\mathcal{O}(1/t)$ convergence rate of the objective error at the local estimates can be established for the general convex case. {Another practical issue about decentralized optimization is the privacy risk due to information exchange among multiple agents}.
 We leave them as future research.

 \appendices